codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

     ```

 ### The Basics of JavaScript
 We shall discuss the basic syntax of JS, such as variables and functions, just to get you started.
 Feel free to do some of your own learning, too.
-There is a lot of cool things you can do and shortcuts you can use when you dive deeper into JavaScript, such as the *<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator" target="_blank">ternary operator</a>*.
+There is a lot of cool things you can do and shortcuts you can use when you dive deeper into JavaScript, such as the *<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator" target="_blank">ternary operator</a>*, but we will leave these for now.

 #### Variables
-Variables are named mememory locations that store data.
+Variables are named memory locations that store data.
-To define a varibale, we can use three different keywords, each giving the variable specials properties.
+To define a variable, we can use three different keywords, each giving the variable special properties.

 ##### Variable Declaration
 - `var`